mahoney1/test/setup_newmodel.md

 # Create a sample chaincode using the new programming model

-1. Make a directory called `updatesample` in the current directory
+1. Make a directory called `updatesamples` in the current directory and `cd into it.

+   `cd updatevalues`

 2. Copy the file `updatevalues.js`, `package.json`, `index.js`  from this repository: https://github.com/mahoney1/newprogmodel/  into this directory - you can simply clone it to `/tmp` and copy the files into the current chaincode dev directory eg.